-- on the type of the curved edge ( if it is a full curve like a circle skirt, or just a slight curve)
+- on the type of the curved edge ( if it is a full curve when hemming a circle skirt or curved skirt, or just a slight curve)

 - on the types of sewing machines and their accessories you have ( do you have a serger? a cover stitch machine? a blind stitch foot? etc.)

 - on the design you have in mind ( do you want a narrow hem? a standard hem? a decorated hem?)

 - and on your sewing experience also (if you are a beginner sewist you probably shouldn’t use all those specific presser feet available now)

 Did you ever happen to wash a beautiful glass vase, only to drop it after and watch helplessly how it shatters ( clean, nevertheless ! ) in a million pieces?
 Frustrating, right?
 The same is true when hemming a dress for which you have probably worked many hours.
 Since the hem is one of the last items to be sewn, rushing the job to get it done may result in costly mistakes that are difficult to fix.

 So choose one of the sewing techniques below that best suits you.
 I will try to show many types of curved hem finishing (in no particular order), but before that, I want to remind you that you have to use the proper needle, proper sewing threads for your projects and adjust the thread tension.
 Test your machine stitching on scrap fabric.
 Double check that your bobbin is full before you start.
 It’s awful when you think you are done hemming, just to discover the bobbin was empty and you have to start over again.